 The Property is in the Edgemoor Neighborhood, Area 7.
 The Plan has long identified Area 7 as Residential Single, Low Density, intended for detached residential single-family development.
 All of the surrounding properties in this Area have been developed with a detached single-family development pattern.
 The Plan includes policies related to Open Space, Public Facilities and Utilities, and Circulation.
 Relevant Open Space policies encourage the retention of natural vegetation along the steep slopes adjacent to Chuckanut Bay and the provision of marine shoreline access.
 The proposed project design includes preservation of the entire 200' shoreline buffer along Chuckanut Bay in two permanent Open Space Tracts.
+Storm water infrastructure constructed in this buffer will not require clearing/grading or significant tree removal and will avoid construction along the beach.
 Building envelopes are located even further from the Bay, on average between 450' and 500' from the OHWM, further preserving steep slopes and forest cover on the site.
 The proposed building envelopes are located significantly further from the Bay than nearby existing residences in the Clarkwood and Briza neighborhoods to the west and east respectively.
 Approximately 80% of the total site area is proposed to be retained in natural vegetation, with development areas avoiding impacts to critical areas and buffers.
 A proposed trail easement from East Road and Viewcrest Road to Sea Pines Road will provide public connectivity from within the project and from the Edgemoor Neighborhood to the existing public access to Chuckanut Bay located along Sea Pines Road.
 This access is in place and creating connection to this access (instead of installing a new direct pedestrian access to the Bay) will reduce the potential for environmental impacts from the project.
 Sidewalk improvements are proposed along the Viewcrest frontage of the Property, consistent with these Policies.
 There are no Public Facilities and Utilities Policies that are directly relevant to the project.
 Relevant Circulation Policies discuss improvements to Viewcrest Road within Area 7, suggesting that road improvements should include 24' travel lanes with thickened edges.
 The project proposes to retain the existing 22' travel lane width along Viewcrest Road, with thickened edge, but add a setback pedestrian facility along the frontage (south) side of the road; this will provide equivalent or better function for vehicles and pedestrians when compared to the recommended improvement standard in the Policy (see Variance discussion in Section V).
 See Exhibit K.